I’m sure you’re familiar with the practice of goal setting.

 Successful athletes, entrepreneurs, executives, and artists tend to be keen goal-setters.
 It’s effective because it’s an exercise of organising your mind and resources to make the most of your time and energy.

 At its essence, goal-setting is a personal developmental action plan.
 Whether that takes place in the privacy of your journal, a performance review, or conversations with close friends, it forces you to consider your aspirations and your determination.

 Tim Ferris is a modern day polymath.
 He’s a tech-investor, best-selling author, and podcaster who attributes his success to an exercise he calls fear-setting.

 In his own words, fear setting is “an operating system for thriving in high-stress environments.
-It's a way to visualize all the bad things that could happen to you, so you become less afraid of taking action.”
+It’s a way to visualise all the bad things that could happen to you, so you become less afraid of taking action.”

 In his TED Talk, “Why you should define your fears instead of your goals” Ferris prompts us to fully envision and record our fears in detail.

 He says that gaining an understanding of what gives us anxiety can help us overcome them when it becomes time to make important decisions.
 These fears can stem from money, health, lack of approval, relationships, etc.

 In a similar narrative regarding fear, author Elizabeth Gilbert gives one of my favourite analogies on fear.
 Gilbert says that fear is an excellent companion to have on the road trip we call life — but it should never drive the car.

 Fear is necessary for our survival.
 It’s the guide that keeps us out of danger, however, it becomes a problem when it takes the wheel and stops us from taking chances for growth.